clef-men/article_tmc/popl25-author-response.md

    at POPL.

-3. Review C kindly points out that we did not do a good enough job explicating the importance and impact of the Iris-specific part of our contribution.
+3. Review C kindly points out that we did not do a good enough job highlighting the importance and impact of the Iris-specific part of our contribution.
 We answer its questions regarding the significance and difficulties of our proof technique (for soundness of a relational separation program logic).